 • There are disputes among heirs

-• Questions arise regarding the will
+• Questions come up regarding the will

 • Concerns exist about how the executor is handling matters